funkygao/dbus/README.md

 ### TODO

+- [ ] when Input stops, Output might still need its OnAck
 - [ ] resource group
 - [ ] kafka producer qos
 - [ ] myslave should have no checkpoint, placed in Input